OpenBB-finance/OpenBB/website/content/platform/usage/intros/portfolio/index.md

 | 2011-01-03 | STOCK  | TSLA     | Buy    |    1.76 |        100 |      0 |          176 | USD        | Consumer Cyclical      | Auto Manufacturers             | United States | North America |
 | 2011-01-03 | STOCK  | GOOG     | Buy    |   15.01 |        100 |      0 |         1501 | USD        | Communication Services | Internet Content & Information | United States | North America |

 The template Excel file also has additional columns but these are _optional_.
-The OpenBB SDK can figure out by itself what industry, sector, country and region belongs to the loaded in Equity.
+The OpenBB Platform can figure out by itself what industry, sector, country and region belongs to the loaded in Equity.
 So the field can be left blank if your holdings do not include this information.

 ## Examples